 How is fruit salsa made?

-Fresh peach salsa is a fruit salsa that’s made like pico de gallo, therefore not pureed.
-It’s also called salsa Fresca (fresh salsa) because it’s never cooked.
+Fresh peach salsa is made like pico de gallo and mango salsa, therefore not pureed.
+It's also called salsa Fresca (fresh salsa) because it’s never cooked.

 How to serve peach salsa